UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 You now can start experimenting with writng your own scripts, or working with published tutorials to improve your mastery.
 Perhaps even work on some HBRC challenges.
 All Beta testers are encoraged to submit code changes and comments to the Github.

-Thanks for being a Beta Loki tester.
+Thanks for being a Beta Loki tester